tj-mc/tilde/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for improving Tails
+about: Suggest an idea for improving Tilde
 title: '[FEATURE] '
 labels: enhancement
 assignees: ''